 Researchers Encourage Move To Plant-based Diets for Significant Potential to Reduce Land Use

 Researchers Say Plant Protein Used Less Land Than Animal Protein

 Or they even could have engaged in name-calling that more accurately aligns with the research findings, such as:

 • Selfish Omnivores Using Tons of Land

 But intelligent people won't fall for this right?
 Wrong.
 If you look at popular social media pages that posted these articles, including “SciBabe,” you’ll notice a stunning lack of critical thinking and an inability to engage with valid criticism – this from a scientist who her prides herself on doing just that!
-For some reason, when it comes to veganism, the critical thinking of many otherwise intelligent, analytical people goes out the window – but since the only ones who will call them out on this are the vegan minority, their objections are drowned out by the dominant non-vegan majority.
+For some reason, when it comes to veganism, the critical thinking of many otherwise intelligent, analytical people goes out the window – but since the only ones who will call them out on this are the vegan minority, their objections are drowned out by the dominant non-vegan majority, if not blocked and censored altogether.
 She actually responded to once such excellent counterargument by saying, no better than a typical internet troll would, "I had ribs for dinner on Monday.
 They were delicious."
 She then apparently thought better of it and deleted it, but still made no attempt to refute the point.

 Another typical response when confronted with vegan facts, which you’ll see in the comments section of her original post and countless ones like them, is what’s called “do-gooder derogation,” or the act of putting down those who are morally-motivated, and in the moral minority, to defuse one’s own implicit moral reproach.
 This is why people mock vegans, call them superior, on their high horse, holier-than-thou, humorless, or they say “found the vegan,” making it clear the vegan is not conforming or fitting in.
 Similar has been done historically with all social justice movements that challenge the day’s entitlements of the dominant culture.